swapnilk30/java-developer-notes/Hibernate.md

 - Transactions
 - lazy loading

-# Creating MAVEN Project for hibernate and Adding dependencies
+# Creating MAVEN Project for hibernate and Adding dependencies (Eclipse)
 - To create a Maven project for Hibernate and add the necessary dependencies, you can follow these steps:
 1. Create Maven Project:
 2. Add Hibernate Dependencies: